 I received hardware regularly to keep me up-to-date on what Apple was shipping.
 And I became a HyperCard expert, writing articles about HyperCard and artificial intelligence, eventually meeting a long-time friend and colleague Ron Evans through his HyperX HyperCard expert system and the serendipity of the Apple community.

 The Macintosh did profoundly change my relationship to computing, facilitating a childhood passion for learning, exploration, and co-creation.
 I would see Steve Jobs from afar as he introduced new products to the world, and as an analyst and reviewer, report on the hits and the misses.
 I always walked that tight rope between fanboy and critic, leaning toward critic much to the dismay of my fanboy friends and relatives, and too close to fanboy sometimes for other hardware manufacturers who also delivered hardware to my doorstep for evaluation.

 It wasn’t until after Jobs left Apple for NeXT that I actually met him.
 We were together at a small press conference for the Object Management Group, where Steve was offering the NeXT object model (OpenStep) as the common platform for computing in the future.
 Typical of Steve, even though he was now at a smaller, not even also ran, nearly never was, computer company, he touted his vision as the future of computing.
 All computing.
 Of course, much of Mac OS X owes its foundations to OpenStep.

-During this period, where I had more interaction with him than when he was shored up behind the wall of Apple, I found him to be insightful, brash, to-the-point and anti-BS.
+During this period, where I had more interaction with him than when he was shored up behind the Apple walls, I found him insightful, brash, to-the-point, and anti-BS.
 Even though I challenged the NeXT pricing model and the all-new OS in a world where there was, in my opinion, already too many OSs for the consumer, we bantered with friendly disagreement.